brooklynrail/brooklynrail-platform/content/events/2020/11/this-land-a-conversation-with-david-opdyke-lawrence-weschler-and-maya-wiley.md

       suburban sprawl, while his sculptures of ruined monuments mock imperialistic hubris.
 His work is held in the collections of the Brooklyn Museum, MoMA, and the Washington Convention Center.
+  - person: lawrence-weschler
+    event_bio: >
+      Lawrence Weschler is the author of over twenty books of narrative nonfiction, most recently And How Are You, Dr. Sacks?
+(FSG, 2019).
+He is a former staff writer at the New Yorker, served as director of the New York Institute for the Humanities, and artistic director of the Chicago Humanities Festival.
+His books include Mr. Wilson’s Cabinet of Wonder, Pulitzer Prize finalist; and Everything That Rises: A Book of Convergences, winner of a National Book Critics Circle Award.
 date: 2020-12-04 13:00:00 -0500
 end_date: 2020-12-04 14:30:00 -0500
 series: 188